Brand Hong Kong

 =======

 The deduction is deemed to have been allowed to Mr A. The 'unallowed' portion of home loan interest will not be carried forward to future years of assessment.
-Mr A will be notified by the Commissioner concerning the granting of home loan interest deduction in arriving at his net chargeable income (albeit exempt from tax) and his deduction status. ---- sections 12B(1)(a) and 26E(5)(a).
+Mr A will be notified by the Commissioner concerning the granting of home loan interest deduction in arriving at his net chargeable income (albeit exempt from tax) and his remaining years of entitlement for the deduction. ---- sections 12B(1)(a) and 26E(5)(a).

 Scenario 13: Taxpayer is single and his income from employment is less than personal allowances